PandaDB: Understanding Unstructured Data in Graph Database: System Overview

 Graph storage is classified as non-native and native graph storage in the database community.
 For the non-native store, the graph storage comes from an outside source, such as a relational or NoSQL database.
 These databases store nodes and relationships of the graph without considering the topological, which may end up far apart in actual storage.

 In this work, we opt for the native graph storage\footnote{https://neo4j.com/developer/kb/understanding-data-on-disk/}.
 The data is kept in store files for the native graph engine.
 Each file contains data for a specific part of the graph, such as nodes, relationships, node-related labels, and properties.
-Therefore, a graph database has native processing capabilities when it uses an index-free adjacency list, and each node directly references its adjacent node, acting as a micro-index for all nearby node.
-Index-free adjacency is cheaper and more efficient because query times are proportional to the amount of the graph visited.
-We store relationship data as first-class entities.
-More details are presented in Section~\ref{sec:datastorage}.
+Traditionally, the binary contents are stored as ByteArray in this storage.
+But this will degrades the IO performance greatly.
+In the native graph storage, we introduce a new datatype named BLOB (binary large object) to store the unstructured data.
+It split the metadata and binary contents of unstructured data items, are load the unstructured data lazily.
+More details about the unstructured data storage in graph are presented in Section~\ref{sec:datastorage}.